536412/tetris/README.md

-Tetris made with a REactjs base
+Tetris made with a Reactjs base